 • Your participation in the BEAM Scholars Program will contribute to your professional development.

-• You plan to promote health equity and broaden health care access in your intended career.
+• You plan to broaden health care access in your intended career.

 **Please note participation in the BEAM Scholars Program is contingent upon availability and acceptance by a UT Health senior elective program as a rotating student.